EZillman/tic-tac-toe/README.md

-This is my first project with Vue.
+This is my first project with Vue!
 I created a tic-tac-toe game